FCNet: A Convolutional Neural Network for Arbitrary-Length Exposure Estimation: Related Work

 \textbf{Multi-exposure fusion} (MEF) is a promising alternative for high dynamic range imaging~\cite{mertens2009exposure,shen2014exposure}.
 Early MEF methods mainly resort to pixel-wise operations.
 Mertens \etal\cite{mertens2009exposure} proposed a multi-scale fusion mechanism via Laplacian pyramid decomposition~\cite{burt1987laplacian}, which is boosted by Shen \etal\cite{shen2014exposure} on computational efficiency.
-To well preserve details in both bright and dark regions within limited dynamic range, the methods of~\cite{bavirisetti2019multiguided,li2013guided,raman2009bilateral} separately process the base and detail components of the images decomposed by edge-preserving filtering~\cite{he2012guided,tomasi1998bilateral}.
+To well preserve details in both bright and dark regions within a limited dynamic range, the methods of~\cite{bavirisetti2019multiguided,raman2009bilateral} separately process the base and detail components of an image decomposed by edge-preserving filtering~\cite{he2012guided,tomasi1998bilateral}.
 Gradient information is also exploited in~\cite{bertalmio2012variational,gu2012gradient,paul2016multi} for detail-enhanced MEF.
-However, pixel-wise methods is not robust to the image sequences with misalignment problem~\cite{ma2017robust}.
-For this, later methods~\cite{goshtasby2005fusion,li2020fast,ma2017robust} usually perform MEF in a patch-wise manner to optimize the MEF-SSIM metric~\cite{ma2015perceptual}.
-But patch-based methods prone to produce over-smooth results upon dynamic image sequences.

-Recently, deep MEF methods~\cite{ma2019deep,ram2017deepfuse,xu2020GAnmef} achieve robust performance upon challenging scenarios.
-DeepFuse~\cite{ram2017deepfuse} converts the image sequence to YCbCr format and performs fusion on the Y channel.
+However, these methods are not robust to the image sequences with misalignment~\cite{ma2017robust}.
+For this, later methods~\cite{li2020fast,ma2017robust} usually perform patch-wise MEF to optimize the MEF-SSIM metric~\cite{ma2015perceptual}.
+But patch-based methods are prone to produce over-smooth results upon dynamic image sequences.
+Recently, deep MEF methods~\cite{ma2019deep,ram2017deepfuse,xu2020GAnmef} have achieved robust performance upon challenging scenarios.
+DeepFuse~\cite{ram2017deepfuse} converted the image sequence to YCbCr format and performed fusion on the Y channel.
 To achieve efficient MEF, Ma \etal\cite{ma2019deep} proposed to predict fusion maps in a downsampled resolution, and upsampled the maps to the original resolution for final fusion.
-MEF-GAN~\cite{xu2020GAnmef} achieves visually appealing results using the generative adversarial networks~\cite{goodfellow2014generative}.
-Overall, these MEF methods could not correct improper-exposed images.
+MEF-GAN~\cite{xu2020GAnmef} achieved visually appealing results using the generative adversarial networks~\cite{goodfellow2014generative}.
+Overall, these MEF methods could only perform image fusion and the luminance of the resulting image can only be within the luminance range of the input image sequence.
 In this paper, we explore an integrated framework to tackle both the SEC and MEF tasks.
+Due to the additional correction ability, our FCNet can handle more challenging scenes, such as fusing and correcting image sequence containing only under-exposed or over-exposed images.